Let the experts do all the work – sit back, relax and watch your pension grow. You’ll get a 25% bonus from the government too.

 Evestor is a new company – it's trying to be super simple and low cost, but doesn't yet compare with the others in this table.
 The customer service is poor too.

-Take control of your pension.
-You decide which investments to make with a self-invested personal pension.
+Take control of your pension – you decide which investments to make.

 Buy shares and funds for free!
 Leave the oldies stuck in their ways with their expensive banks and brokers.
 Freetrade is the modern way to invest your money – all done on an awesome app.
 An SIPP is £9.99 per month rather than a fixed percentage, so costs don't increase as your pension grows, and theres no charges for making investments – making it cheap overall.
 And there's a big range of investment options.
 Here's our Freetrade review.